To be eligible for a Cox Civic Scholarship, you must:

 Please note: NCAA athletes are not eligible for Cox Scholarships.

-To apply for the Cox Civic Scholarship, you must complete the following steps by March 5, 2019.
+The Cox Scholarship application opens on October 15, 2022.
+To apply for the Cox Civic Scholarship, you must complete the following steps by February 1, 2023.

 - Create your IU computing account.
 You will need your 10-digit university ID number provided in your admission notification email to create this account.
 It may take up to two hours to activate your account.
 Do not log in using your guest account.